 Planning a move to Kelowna with kids?
 Kelowna has earned a strong reputation for having excellent schools - including pre-K, elementary, secondary education, and postgraduate.

 The highest scoring school in Kelowna is Aberdeen Hall Preparatory School (9/10), a private school offering English educational programs in a newly-built location next to the UBC Okanagan campus.
 Kelowna’s best public elementary schools are Anne Mclymont (6.8/10) and Mar Jok Elementary (6.7/10), both part of our local School District 23.

-The top Fraser Institute marks for Kelowna high schools go to Aberdeen Hall (9/10), followed by Kelowna Christian School (8/10) and Okanagan Mission Secondary (8/10).
+The top Fraser Institute marks for Kelownas best graduating high school goes to Aberdeen Hall (9/10), followed by Kelowna Christian School (8/10) and Okanagan Mission Secondary (8/10).
 Kelowna also has K to 12 schools offering educational programs in both English and French immersion.

 Post Secondary Schools in Kelowna

 University of British Columbia’s Okanagan campus - also known as UBCO - is the most reputable post-secondary educational institution in the BC interior.
 University of British Columbia Okanagan offers both undergraduate and graduate studies in arts, science, humanities, business management, healthcare, engineering, and education.
 Okanagan College on KLO Road is the largest post-secondary school in the valley that’s praised for its excellent programs in engineering, education, and management at the Okanagan College School of Business, which helps students with direct job market placements as they graduate.